 So began the emails, phone calls, and lunches to set it into motion.
 Sourcing inspiration from film series like ESPN’s 30 for 30 and Sixty Minutes, our small team began brainstorming episode ideas and a tentative run sheet for year one.
 It’s an amorphous project, so the guidelines are flexible (I like flexible), but we hoped to produce between six and eight episodes of about 10 minutes each.
 Sounds good.
 So where to start?

-Without giving away too much on our plans for the year (Hint: one piece involves a bald man that has dominated competitive surfing for multiple decades), one name kept popping up.
+Without giving away too much on our plans for the year, one name kept popping up.
 And it kept popping up on horrifically giant waves.
 The name?
 Greg Long.